 Many of them–like Szimpla Kert, the original ruin bar–also serve as gathering places.
 They host markets, put on movie nights, and are valued community spaces where you can get a quick dinner and an affordable beer in an unusual setting.
 We love visiting Szimpla and the others and visit as many as we can on each trip to Budapest.

 Mazel Tov is another of the most popular ruin bars in Budapest.
 With its bright courtyard and white lights, it feels a little more like a garden party spot and is less edgy than some of the other options, but it’s just as much fun.

 Mazel Tov specializes in Israeli fusion cuisine, so you’ll find lots of great street food, including falafel, shawarma, and our favorite, shakshuka.
 Wash it down with a Hungarian rose wine for a delicious meal between your sightseeing adventures.

 Jewish history in Budapest is by no means limited to the Seventh District.
 Two important sites lie about a mile away in the direction of the city’s spectacular Parliament building.

 The monument in Liberty Square, which is “dedicated to the victims of the German occupation,” has stirred up much controversy within the city.
-Many believe that the imagery depicts Hungary as an innocent victim of German aggression, distancing Hungary from the role its own citizens played in killing Jews during the Holocaust.
+Many believe that the imagery depicts Hungary as an innocent victim of Germany, distancing Hungary from the role its own citizens played during the Holocaust.

 Visitors often leave mementos and testimonials about loved ones who were killed due to the actions of fellow Hungarians, particularly members of the Arrow Cross, Hungary’s national socialist party that collaborated with the Nazis.